Eversee22/Hick-Tools/Shide/README.md

-Encoding files in .shid format
+Encoding file  to ".shid" format